Sb0009/holberton-system_engineering-devops/README.md

 ## WELCOME TO THE MATRIX

  --- you will need to use this command:
  - chmod u+x file
- - -We will see later what does chmod mean and do, but you can have a look at man chmod if you are curious.
+ - We will see later what does chmod mean and do, but you can have a look at man chmod if you are curious.

+Made with :heart: and Linux